Axlfc/get-winget/README.md

 `Set-ExecutionPolicy RemoteSigned`

 - Clone this repository into your desired folder (You should use [MINGW](https://gitforwindows.org/) to do this.
 Beware spaces in folder names...)

-`You may need to run it with administrative privileges.`

 `Inside MINGW bash console:`